-- 2. Write down the web address returned by the ping command (In the example in Figure C-2: mail.msnv3.occa.home.com is the web address).
+- 2. Write down the web address returned by the ping command.
+(In the example above: mail.msnv3.occa.home.com.)
 This web address is the web address assigned to the IP address you just pinged.
-While the IP address of mail could conceivably change, it is likely that this web address will not. - Replace your ISP's abbreviated server address with this extended web address in the corresponding Internet application (web browser, e-mail application, etc.).
+While the IP address of "mail" could conceivably change, it is likely that this web address will not. - Replace your ISP's abbreviated server address with this extended web address in the corresponding Internet application (web browser, e-mail application, etc.).